Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Results

 \section{Results}

 In this section, we present the results of our analysis of the process Higgs production in association with a dark photon at the future muon collider.
-In the previous section, we have discussed the production rate of $\mu^+ \mu^- \to h \gamma_d$ and its comparison with the SM $hZ$ production in presence of the portal vector-like lepton.
+In the previous section, we have discussed the production rate of $\mu^+ \mu^- \to h \gamma_d$ and its comparison with the SM $Zh$ production in presence of the portal vector-like lepton.
 It also includes the choice of various kinematic variables and selection criteria.
-In Table~\ref{tab:cutflow_table_BPs_Ecm_3tev} and \ref{tab:cutflow_table_BPs_Ecm_10tev}, we tabulate the production cross sections for the signal process as well as the effects of our selection criteria on it for various choices of our benchmark points (BP1-BP6) in the {\it exactly one and two central-jet(s)} final states at $\sqrt{s} =3$ TeV and $10$ TeV, respectively.
-The signal cross sections mentioned in these tables assume $h\to b \bar{b}$ decay branching ratio (BR) to be $100$\% .
-The effect of cut-flow on the individual SM background components ($ hZ,~ ZZ,~ h \nu\bar{\nu}$) and the total SM background contribution in the $b\bar{b} \nu \bar{\nu}$ final state are presented in Table~\ref{tab:cutflow_table_backgrounds_Ecm_3tev} and Table~\ref{tab:cutflow_table_backgrounds_Ecm_10tev} at muon collider center-of-mass energies $3$ and $10$ TeV, respectively.
-These cross sections are quoted taking into account appropriate decay BRs, as applicable.
-Since $\mu^+ \mu^- \to h \nu \bar{\nu } / Z \nu \bar{\nu}$ form the dominant component of the total SM background, a significant reduction of the total background rate after rejecting events beyond a certain missing energy value ($\slashed{E}_0$) is due to the fact that corresponding $h \nu \bar{\nu}$ and $Z \nu \bar{\nu}$ contributions become significantly small in this phase space region.
-This is also visible in Fig.~\ref{fig:missing_energy_distribution_Ecm_3tev} and \ref{fig:missing_energy_distribution_Ecm_10tev}.
+In Table~\ref{tab:cutflow_table_BPs_Ecm_3tev} and \ref{tab:cutflow_table_BPs_Ecm_10tev}, we tabulate the production cross sections for the signal process as well as the effects of our selection criteria on it for various choices of our benchmark points (BP1-BP6) in the {{\it leptonically quiet exactly one and two central-jet(s)} final states} at $\sqrt{s} =3$ TeV and $10$ TeV, respectively.
+The signal cross sections mentioned in these tables assume $h\to b \bar{b}$ decay branching ratio (BR) to be $100$\% . {The effect of cut-flow on the individual SM background processes ($ Zh,~ ZZ,~ h \nu\bar{\nu},~ Z \nu \bar{\nu}$) and the total SM background in the $b\bar{b} \nu \bar{\nu}$ final state are presented in Table~\ref{tab:cutflow_table_backgrounds_Ecm_3tev} and Table~\ref{tab:cutflow_table_backgrounds_Ecm_10tev} at muon collider center-of-mass energies $3$ and $10$ TeV, respectively.
+A significant fraction of the $\mu^+\mu^- \to h \nu \bar{\nu}$ background can be effectively reduced by rejecting events beyond a certain missing energy value ($\slashed{E}_0$) as can be seen from Fig.~\ref{fig:missing_energy_distribution_Ecm_3tev} and \ref{fig:missing_energy_distribution_Ecm_10tev}.
+These cross sections for the SM backgrounds are quoted taking into account appropriate decay BRs, as applicable. }